confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Java Consumers
 ^^^^^^^^^^^^^^

-Java applications that have Kafka consumers using Avro require `pom.xml` files to include:

-* Avro dependencies to serialize data as Avro, including ``org.apache.avro.avro`` and ``io.confluent.kafka-avro-serializer``
-* Avro plugin ``avro-maven-plugin`` to generate Java class files from the source schema

-For a full `pom.xml` example, refer to `sample pom.xml <https://github.com/confluentinc/examples/blob/5.0.0-post/clients/avro/pom.xml>`_.

-Within the application, Java consumers that are deserializing data as Avro set two main configurations parameters:

-* Avro deserializer for the Kafka value (or Kafka key)
+Within the application, Java consumers need to configure the Avro deserializer for the Kafka value (or Kafka key) and URL to |sr-long|.
-* URL to the |sr-long|

 Then the consumer can read records where the Kafka value is of `Payment` class.
 To ensure that the object is deserialized using the application's code-generated `Payment` class, configure the deserializer to use Avro `SpecificRecord`, i.e., ``SPECIFIC_AVRO_READER_CONFIG`` should be set to _true_.
 For example: